Skip to main content

 Service details

-The JSON schema under attributes determines the service's attributes, therefore those properties will become available in the See details section of nullplatform's UI.
+The JSON schema under attributes determines the service's attributes, fields and layout in the UI.
+These properties appear in the See details, Create, or Edit views in the nullplatform interface.
 You can further enhance the rendering of that section using UI Schema.

 Some attributes to consider